-Our specialist customs consultants have in depth knowledge of the current Customs clearance and Quarantine inspection requirements and we’ll happily handle it all for you.
+Our specialist customs agents have decades of in depth knowledge of the current Border Force, Customs clearance and Quarantine inspection requirements for all cargoes coming into Australia.

-We are able to complete the required forms for Custom Clearance on your behalf and submit them to the Australian Customs and Border Protection Service electronically through the Integrated Cargo System.
+We are able to complete the required forms for Customs Clearance on your behalf and submit them to the Australian Customs and Border Protection Service electronically through the Integrated Cargo System.
 We are proud to be an Australian Trusted Forwarder and Customs agent amongst our suppliers, worldwide agents and customers.

-Being a Trusted Forwarder and custom agent brings an added advantage to our customers.
+Being a Trusted Forwarder and customs agent brings an added advantage to our customers.
 Our demonstrated supply chain and compliance history means we are identified us one of the industry leading freight forwarder and Customs agent.

 Here are just a few things you need to know when clearing goods through Customs: